chasberry/orgmode-accessories/ravel-org.md

 ### brew document format

 The [brew](http://cran.r-project.org/web/packages/brew/index.html) R package use "<%" and "%>" to delimit code chunks.
-Placing an equals sign (\=') after the first delimiter will result in the value of the expression being printed in place of the code chunk.
-Placing a minus sign (&shy;') before the last delimiter will suppress the line break after the code chunk.
+Placing an equals sign (\`=') after the first delimiter will result in the value of the expression being printed in place of the code chunk.
+Placing a minus sign (\`-') before the last delimiter will suppress the line break after the code chunk.

 It is handy to be able to evaluate the code inside the delimiters during development and debugging using the `C-c C-c` key, but this can only be done on complete, syntactically correct R expressions.
 In orgmode, this can be achieved by letting the delimiters live outside of the code chunk as an extra argument.
 Here is an example